Yes, if you want to use RealVNC Connect's cloud connectivity.

-Yes, if you have a Home or Professional subscription.
-Both endpoints (that is, the remote computer you want to control, and the device you’re sitting in front of and want to control from) need to be connected to the Internet, and able to communicate with RealVNC services.
+Both endpoints (that is, the remote device running RealVNC Server you want to control, and the device you’re sitting in front of and want to control from running RealVNC Viewer) need to be connected to the Internet, and able to communicate with RealVNC Connect's cloud services.